johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 - `insiders-slow`
 - `prod`

 Each of these channels corresponds to a Linux software repository.
-The instructions in this article describe configuring your device to use one of these repositories.
+This article describes how to configure your device to use one of these repositories.

-The choice of the channel determines the type and frequency of updates that are offered to your device.
-Devices in insiders-fast are the first ones to receive updates and new features, followed later by insiders-slow and lastly by prod.
+The choice of channel determines the type and frequency of updates that are offered to your device.
+Devices in insiders-fast are the first to receive updates and new features, followed later by insiders-slow and lastly by prod.

 In order to preview new features and provide early feedback, it's recommended that you configure some devices in your enterprise to use either `insiders-fast` or `insiders-slow`.

 > [!WARNING]
-> Switching the channel after the initial installation requires the product to be reinstalled.
+> Switching channels after the initial installation requires the product to be reinstalled.
 To switch the product channel: uninstall the existing package, reconfigure your device to use the new channel, and follow the steps in this document to install the package from the new location.

 ## How to configure policies for Microsoft Defender for Endpoint on Linux